dguzenko/newdocs/docs/zoolingual.md

 The language evaluation can be set on each element Configuration or Assignment.
 Our recommendation is to set your base or most common restrictions at the Type level, in the element Configuration, and override them in the Layout Positions assignments as needed.

-If you do so, in the Layout Positions assignment the ZOOlingual configuration will show a *Overide Options* chechbox.
+If you do so, in the Layout Positions assignment the ZOOlingual configuration will show a *Override Options* checkbox.
 By enabling it you can then override the settings that have been placed on this element.

 Steps
 -----